 Starting an online store with WooCommerce is as easy as downloading & activating the plugin.
 You could, in theory, be able to sell products on the same day.
-But, what it really comes down to is your ability to promote your products, using not only internal methods but also external marketing channels.
+But, it comes down to your ability to promote your products, using internal methods and external marketing channels.
 And that can prove challenging when working with a tight budget!

 Internal vs. External marketing in eCommerce

 These two terms are inevitably going to come up whenever you’re researching eCommerce marketing, and what the best practices are.
 So, let me get it out of the way now.

 Internal marketing is something you do internally – on your eCommerce website.
 This can include special offers, promotions, coupons, blog posts, popups, etc. And External marketing is something you do outside of your eCommerce website.
 This can be paid advertisements, giveaways, sponsored content, reviews, etc.

 Regarding external marketing/promotion, you’ll typically have to make at least some form of investment.
 It could be monetary through advertising, but also your time by writing content pieces for publishers or working with influencers.
 If we look at the marketing report from HubSpot – more than 70% of marketers invest in content marketing.